isabella232/api-documentation-1/glossary.md

 ## I
 <dl>
   <dt>Inventory balance</dt>
   <dd>The sum of all product items available at a specific location.
-The inventory balance for the store location type is usually the most important for integrations.</dd>
+The inventory balance for the store location type is usually the most important for integrations.
+See Location.</dd>
 </dl>

 <dl>